seap-udea/stumpff/README.md

 The routine might be easily implemented in any common language.

-The function is able to compute the precise value of the any Stumpff series and for values of the independent variable across four orders of magnitude, in the same time as a regular trigonometric function.
+The function is able to compute the precise value of the any Stumpff series and for values of the independent variable across 8 orders of magnitude, in the same time as a the trigonometric function in the `math` library and twice faster than those in the `NumPy` library.

 This improvement is really important for efficient computations in celestial mechanics.